-The following documentation will be required with the application.
 Applications lacking these attachments (or an acceptable explanation) are considered incomplete, and may cause the application to be deemed ineligible, or adversely affect the rating points assigned.
 Depending upon the particular circumstances of your project, other attachments may be required.
 Still other attachments, while not required, may be essential to support rating points.
-All documents should be current to this grant cycle.
-See the ADDITIONAL RESOURCES section at the end of this document, and the Attachment Checklist at https://parks.ny.gov/grants/consolidated-funding-app.aspx for additional guidance on required documents as well as supporting documentation that is requested but not required.
+See the ADDITIONAL RESOURCES section at the end of this document, and the Attachment Checklist at https://parks.ny.gov/grants/environmental-protection-fund.aspx for additional guidance on required documents as well as supporting documentation that is requested but not required.
 Applicants are encouraged to contact the Regional Grants Administrator for their project area to have an initial conversation regarding their proposal prior to submitting an application.